Laboratoire de Physique des Solides

-The Laboratoire de Physique des Solides (Laboratory of Solid State Physics) is a research institute of the Paris-Saclay University, associated to the National Center of Scientific Research (CNRS) as a joint research unit.
+The Laboratory of Solid State Physics (LPS) is a research institute of the Paris-Saclay University, associated to the National Center of Scientific Research (CNRS) as a joint research unit (French UMR 8502).
 It is located in Orsay, France, about 25 km southwest of Paris.

 Research

 The physics of condensed matter is addressed in all its diversity, but the current activities can be loosely divided into three main topics, each one involving about thirty permanent researchers: